Akali Build Guide by Scrim Bro Joe

 For farming, you mainly want to last hit minions with your Mark of the Assassin since you have energy instead of mana and it has decent range.
 This will keep you out of the attack radius of the enemy champ.
 If there is a large group of minions right in front of you, using Crescent Slash will damage them all.
 This will just increase your farming speed.

-For a combo against a champ far away from you, start with Shadow Dance in order to get right on top of the enemy, then hit them with Mark of the Assassin, followed by an auto attack.
+For a combo against a champ far away from you, start with (but definitely throw a Q at them first if you are in range) Shadow Dance in order to get right on top of the enemy, then hit them with Mark of the Assassin, followed by an auto attack.
 Next hit them with Crescent Slash, Twilight Shroud (To slow, make sure to place this in front of the opponent).
 Then chase down with the rest of your Shadow Dance stacks, auto attacks, and Ignite if you brought it.

 I hope you really enjoyed what you just read.
 I didn't include every detail because I'm sure most people will just say tl;dr. I didn't go into extensive thought with skills mainly because you will learn everything about Akali mainly by playing her, not just reading a guide on her.
 Thank you for checking out my build!
 Big thanks to jhoijhoi for help with coding and Zaums11 for encouragement and ideas.
 GLHF